chris-j-akers/i8080-javascript/README.md

 See the `useEffect()` function in the [Screen.jsx](src/emulators/space-invaders/src/components/game-cabinet-components/Screen.jsx) component which fires each time the `VRAM` state changes.

+## Additional Hardware

+The Space Invaders arcade machine included some additional, custom hardware that connected to the 8080 through device ports and communicated using the `IN` and `OUT` opcodes.

-### Sound
+### Sound Device

 Sound is not yet implemented in the emulator, but will be eventually.
 A sound device is prepared and hooked up, it just doesn't do anything, yet.

-## Additional Hardware

-The Space Invaders arcade machine included some additional, custom hardware that connected to the 8080 through device ports and communicated using the `IN` and `OUT` opcodes.

 ### Bit-Shift Device